Bureau of Reclamation Klamath Coho Habitat Restoration Program

 - Projects that improve habitat and access to coldwater refugia;

-- Instream habitat enhancement and protection projects; and
+- Instream flow and habitat enhancement and protection projects; and

 - Water conservation projects.